egebremichael/College_app/README.md

 3. Open your Flutter project in Visual Studio Code:

    - Go to `File > Open Folder`, and select the root folder of your Flutter project.
-   - VS Code will automatically
+   - VS Code will automatically detect the Flutter project and configure itself to use the Flutter and Dart extensions.
+4. Run the Flutter project:
+    Open the terminal in VS Code (Ctrl + `).
+    Type flutter run and hit Enter.
+This command will build and run your Flutter app on a connected device or emulator.

+# Usage